bluscreenofjeff/bluscreenofjeff.github.io/_posts/2015-4-15-how-i-prepared-to-red-team-at-prccdc-2015.md

 <li>Alias <code>msfconsole='msfconsole -r /msfconsole.rc'</code></li>
 <li>Add <code>* * * * * /payload_gen.sh</code> to crontab</li>
 </ul>
 <p>Next up was loading up on wordlists.
 I rounded up the usual suspects (Cain, John, RockYou, etc) but I knew I would want to add some inconspicuous user accounts and mess with the Blue Team's host file.
-To accomodate, I found a list of the top 10,000 US last names.
+To accomodate, I found lists of the top 10,000 US last names and internet domain names.
 I ended up just whipping up a slightly taunting list of 10 usernames that I used day of, but if I needed 10k usernames I had them.

 <p>I wrote a quick bash script to create a Metasploit resource script and batch file that creates new local users and add them to the local admin group for persistence sake.
 {% highlight bash lineanchors %}